 My most indelible memory of Georgi was while Stormy was in the hospital after a terrible accident, and I was back in Pazardjik to pack out and say our goodbyes…

 I went over to the school early and said goodbye to all my kids, ninth and tenth grades in the morning, eleventh and twelfth in the afternoon.
 The ninth and tenth graders were teary.
 Though the older kids were less demonstrative, they were moved as well.
-I told them, seeking to reassure them, that [she] would learn to walk again.
+I told them, seeking to reassure them, that Stormy would get a new leg and that she would learn to walk again.

 One of the boys in twelfth class, Georgi Nikolaev who always sat in the front row closest to the door, responded, “If she can walk, she can dance.
 You must come to our Graduation Ball in May.”
 That sounded pretty far-fetched.
 Kids and their ideas.
 Still, I smiled and said, “We’ll see.”